Customize Consent Preferences

 Accepting payments from customers comes with risk, and Swan prioritizes a risk-based approach.

-That's why Swan reviews all requests for merchant profiles, profile updates, and payment methods.
-You might be contacted for more information before Swan accepts or rejects the request.
+Swan reviews all requests for merchant profiles, profile updates, and payment methods.
+Both profiles and payment methods initially start with the status PendingReview.

-To manage potential risk, if suspicious activity is detected, Swan can change the status of both profiles and payment methods to Suspended or Rejected.
+To manage potential risk, Swan can change the rolling reserve and the payment amount limit.
+If suspicious activity is detected, we can also change the status of both profiles and payment methods to Suspended or Rejected.
 Swan can also reinstate a profile or payment method by changing the status to Enabled.
 Finally, if Swan assigns the status Rejected to a profile or payment method, the decision is final and can't be reversed.
-The user must create a new request, which Swan will review as a separate submission.
+The user must submit a new request for the account holder, which Swan will review as a separate submission.

 Webhooks